 ACPD officers provide presentations and hands-on radKIDS® instruction to help youth replace fear with knowledge, skill, and power.
 The program enhances a child’s critical thinking abilities and physical resistance skills.
 Recently, ACPD partnered with AHC to begin offering radKIDS® curriculum at The Shell property after-school program to expand instruction from Arlington 4th and 5th grades to kindergarten through 3rd grade.

-About AHC Inc.: AHC Inc., a nonprofit developer based in Arlington, VA, builds and preserves affordable and mixed-income housing in Virginia, Maryland and Washington, DC.
+About Affordable Homes & Communities: Affordable Homes & Communities (AHC), a nonprofit developer based in Arlington, VA, builds and preserves affordable and mixed-income housing in Virginia, Maryland, and Washington, D.C.
 Since 1975, AHC has developed more than 8,200 apartments in the mid-Atlantic region, including 3,400 in Arlington.
 AHC’s Resident Services program reaches thousands of children, teens, adults, and seniors each year through onsite education and social service programs and activities.